hyperledger/fabric-sdk-node/test/ts-scenario/README.md

 # Cucumber Test Scenarios For Fabric-SDK-Node

 Welcome to the Fabric-SDK-Node Cucumber test readme.
 Below are some notes on these tests, but before you go any further, here are some general contribution guide lines:
- - All tests re written in Typescript
+ - All tests are written in Typescript
  - Each feature file should have its own tag
- - All features and scenarios must be isolated from one another (no relying on other tests to create things for you!)
+ - All features and scenarios must be isolated from one another (no relying on other tests to create things for you!) by running on a **new channel**.
+The convention is to have the channel name match the feature that is being tested.
    - Each feature must be runnable in isolation
    - Each scenario must be runnable in isolation
 - Full suite should complete in the presence of failures; it is important that the suite completes on all eventualities and not hang if a test fails.
 For instance, this can occur if a process is not terminated.